LOVE TO BE NEEDED, OR NEED TO BE LOVED?

 and/or emotional weight for both of you!
 The subconscious theme

-that underlies this pairing process is: "If you
+that underlies this predestined pairing process is: "If

 In the rare event a selected

-lover presents as self-sufficient and non-needy, Caregivers are still
+lover presents as self-sufficient and non-needy, a Caregiver type

-compelled to encourage some level of dependency.
-This can be demonstrated
+is still compelled to encourage some level of dependency.

-by attempts to subtly undermine a partner's confidence in body image,
+This may be demonstrated by attempts to subtly undermine a partner's

-illusion of being indispensable and needed, abandonment concerns
+to create at least the illusion of being indispensable and

-are averted.
-This behavior is driven by our subconscious determination
+needed, our abandonment concerns are averted.
+This behavior is driven

-to maintain inequity in relationships, for the one who needs the
+relationships, for the one who needs the least is always

 Partners may unwittingly undermine

-themselves by losing jobs, getting sick, injured, etc., to be complicit
+themselves by losing jobs, getting sick or injured, etc., to be complicit

-with the dynamic you've needed to maintain in the relationship.
+with the 'one-up' dynamic you've needed to maintain

-There's always a payoff in this--as the unspoken agreement
+in the relationship.
+There's always a payoff in this--as the unspoken

-or 'contract' that was created when you two first joined remains
+agreement or 'contract' that was created when you two first joined

-unchanged, and neither of you has to budge from your established
+remains unchanged, and neither of you has to budge

 When a mate/partner is perceived